-Representor Comments / Changes Sought Response Recommendation General: Q3 Presentati on / Clarity - Do you consider the DA to be c learly presented and easy to understand?
-Cllr Hillary McGuill No Does not ask what is wanted or show what can be asked.
-Not accepted.
-The Delivery Agreement is about the timescale and processes of preparing the LDP.
-It is not at this stage concerned with actual land use and planning issues.
-These will be discussed as work on the Plan formally commences following approval of the DA by WG n/a
+Representor Comments / Changes Sough t Response Recommendation General: Q3 Presentation on / Clarity - Do you consider the DA to b e clearly presented and easy to understand?
+Cllr Hillary McGuill No Does not ask what is wanted or show what is be asked.
+At Not accepted.
+The Delivery Agreement is about timescale and processes of preparing the LDP. this stage concerned with actual land use and p issues.
+These will be discussed as work on the commences following approval of the DA by WO It is not at blanning Plan formally